-- Ensuring they follow first aid procedures. - Ensuring they know who the first aiders in School are. - Completing accident reports (see appendix 2) for all incidents they attend to where an appointed person is not called. - Informing the Heads of any specific health conditions or first aid needs.
+responsible toney follow first aid procedures.

+- Ensuring they know who the first aiders in the provision are. - Completing accident reports (see appendix 2) for all incidents they attend to where an appointed person is not called. - Informing the Heads of any specific health conditions or first aid needs.